netroby/playblog/readme.md

 # Prequirement

-You should have activator installed on your system, you can obtain it from https://www.typesafe.com/activator/download JDK7 + requrired, suggest you installed JDK8
+You should have activator installed on your system, you can obtain it from https://www.typesafe.com/activator/download

+JDK7 + requrired, suggest you installed JDK8

+MySQL 5.5+ required, for store all data into database

 # Install